 Common Shoe Quality Problems

-When you run shoe quality inspections there are common things you should be looking for.
-You can call this the commen shoe quality defect list.
+When you run shoe quality inspections, there are everyday things you should be looking for.
+You can call this the common shoe quality defect list.
 Is the shoe clean?
 (White shoes can be hard to make inside a dirty factory.)
-Color matching of shoe parts, (suede and natural leathers can be tricky.)
+Is the color matching of shoe parts correct, (suede and natural leathers can be tricky.)
 Material quality?
 Is the suede hairy?
-Rough trimming or rough cutting.
+Rough trimming or rough cutting?
 Upper wrinkles?
-Check around the collar foam.
+Make sure to check around the collar foam.

-When inspecting, it’s critical to decide if the problems you see are a “one-off” mistake or a systematic problem that will affect every shoe?
-It’s very important to understand that Inside the factory the same worker competes one operation.
-If the vamp stitcher is having a bad day you may see lots of crooked stitching on a vamp.
+When inspecting, it’s critical to decide if the problems you see are a “one-off” mistake or a systematic problem that will affect every shoe.
+It’s vital to know that inside the factory, the same worker completes an entire operation.
+If the vamp stitcher is having a bad day, you may see lots of crooked stitching on a vamp.

-You can Learn more about shoe quality and shoe inspection procedures !
-Check out Chapter 25 on Quality Control in the book How Shoes are Made.
-You will learn how to check quality of sole of shoe and how to inspect uppers.
+You can learn more about shoe quality and shoe inspection procedures!
+Check out Chapter 25 on quality control in the book How Shoes are Made.
+You will learn how to check the quality of the sole of a shoe and how to inspect uppers.
 The book includes a footwear inspection checklist.

 How Shoes are Made.